thatbudakguy/qg/notes/warmup-questions.md

 - ~~What is one thing your character has changed their mind about?~~
 - ~~What song would your character sing at karaoke night?~~
 - ~~What is something your character does every morning?~~
+- ~~How can someone new earn your character’s trust?~~
+- ~~How would you describe your character’s fashion style?~~
 - What is the best meal your character has ever eaten?
 - What is the best gift your character has ever received?
 - What is one title your character has earned that makes them proud?
 - Your character stands at the front gate of Candlekeep, the Castle of Tomes.
 However, you can’t get in until you provide the monks with a rare book or piece of writing.
 What did you bring?
 - With which school of magic does your character most identify?
 - What is your character’s favorite thing about adventuring?
 - What did your character last dream about?